 History of National Pancake Day

 Also known as Johnnycakes, griddle cakes or hotcakes, this batter-made breakfast item dates back more than 30,000 years.
-In fact, it may be the oldest breakfast food in history, spanning as far back as the Stone Age and even found in the stomach of Otzi the Iceman, who’s human remains are estimated to be 5,300 years old.
+In fact, it may be the oldest breakfast food in history, spanning as far back as the Stone Age and even found in the stomach of Otzi the Iceman, whose human remains are estimated to be 5,300 years old.

 The Middle English word ‘pancake’ first appeared in English in the 15th century however, Ancient Greeks and Romans made what were called Alita Dolcia or “another sweet” with wheat flour, olive oil, honey, and curdled milk.
 Greek Poets, Cratinus and Magnes wrote about them in their poetry and Shakespeare mentions them in his famous plays.
 During the English Renaissance, pancakes were flavored with spices, rosewater, sherry, and apples.
 This practice of pouring batter on a pan and frying it is common in nearly every culture around the world.